-Treatment for SIBO is important to learn about since there are a few different options you can use.
+Treatment for SIBO is important to learn about for the most effective treatment outcome.
 Unfortunately, there is no perfect treatment option at this time, but there are a few different effective strategies.
 All treatment options work to reduce the bacteria in your small intestine and improve motility since those are the two main causes of SIBO.

-It is important to also remember that you should test and review your medical history with a doctor before starting SIBO treatment.
-This will allow you to choose the specific protocol that best suits your body and microbiome.
-In this article I’ll walk you through everything you need to know: the basics, SIBO antibiotics, elemental diet, diet, prevention, prokinetics, and a recommendation.
+It’s also important to remember that you should review your medical history with a doctor before starting SIBO treatment.
+This will allow you to choose the specific protocol that best suits your individual needs.
+In this article, we will walk you through everything you need to know: the basics, SIBO antibiotics, elemental diet, diet, prevention, and prokinetics.

-Treatment for SIBO is fairly simple to understand but can be tricky if you have other underlying factors which are causing the condition.
-There are 4 keys to treatment:
+Treatment for SIBO is fairly simple to understand.
+There are 3 keys to treatment:

-Unfortunately, researchers still don’t have perfect treatment options so many SIBO patients often have to make longer-term diet changes and re-treat the bacterial overgrowth occasionally.
-The trickiest part about recurrent SIBO is that the underlying cause thought to be a damaged migrating motor complex is not easy to fix.
+Unfortunately, researchers still don’t have perfect treatment options so there are some SIBO patients who have to make longer-term diet changes and re-treat the bacterial overgrowth occasionally.
+The trickiest part about recurrent SIBO is that the underlying cause (thought to be a damaged migrating motor complex) is not easy to fix.

-I have found it takes a change in lifestyle design to survive and thrive with the disease.
-Habits like adopting a SIBO friendly diet, becoming educated, figuring out how to handle the ups and downs, discussing with friends, managing stress effectively, and a shift in mindset are necessary to improve your quality of life.
-It is a challenge, but you can grow so much as a person through your journey!
+Cultivating a healthy lifestyle is also important in order to recover and thrive again.
+Habits like adopting a SIBO friendly diet, managing stress effectively, understanding how the digestive system works, and a shift in mindset are necessary to improve your quality of life.
+It is a challenge, but you can get there.

 The SIBO treatment strategies that doctors use to reduce bacteria are: